tintranSA/Renova-eks-unmanaged_node_group/README.md

 ```
 eksctl get nodegroup --cluster <EKS_CLUSTER_NAME>
 ```
-4. The output should be as follows:
+4. The output should be like as picture unmanaged.png